Student Intern (Undergraduate)

 Come join a work environment where our team members grow, thrive, and enjoy being here.
 Oregon Community Programs (OCP) provides a friendly team atmosphere that includes staff social events and a dog-friendly office.

 We are a community-based behavioral health agency providing evidence-based mental and behavioral health therapies for children and youth and their parents/caregivers, including some currently in foster care.
-All childcare is scheduled and provided only when the parent or caregiver is also onsite during PTC School sessions.
+All childcare is scheduled and provided only when the parent or caregiver is also onsite during PTC (Parenting through Change) sessions.

 About the Position: